 A typical root canal procedure takes anywhere from 30 minutes up to 2 or 3 hours.
 It all depends on the complexity of your case as well as the comfort level of your dentist with root canal treatments.
 We recommend that you bring your headphone to listen to music to help you relax.
 Some dentists offer Nitrous Oxide gas or sedative medications to calm you down.
 Be sure to talk to your dentist beforehand if you are anxious.
 However, you shouldn't stress out too much.
 Once your tooth is numb, the rest of the root canal procedure is painless and straightforward.
 Just relax and let your dentist fix your tooth to make the pain go away.

-We always recommend that you save your own tooth whenever possible.
-Teeth with successful root canal therapy have a great chance of lasting a lifetime.
+We always recommend that you save your own tooth whenever it's possible.
+Teeth with a successful root canal treatment have an excellent long-term prognosis.
+They could last 10, 20 years, or sometimes even a lifetime.
 Of course, there are occasions where saving a tooth is simply not worth it.
-For instance, if you don't have enough tooth structure to restore your tooth, you should go with a dental implant instead.
-Also, if you have poor oral hygiene combined with advanced periodontal disease, a dental implant is a better option than a root canal.
-Ultimately, only you and your dentist can determine if a root canal is the right treatment for you.
+Sometimes you don't have enough tooth structure left to restore the tooth with confidence.
+In these cases, it's best to remove the tooth and go with a dental implant instead.
+Other times you may suffer from advanced periodontal disease surrounding your tooth.
+Again, removing the teeth is a better option than trying to save a loose tooth.
+Deciding between a dental implant and a root canal treatment could be somewhat tricky.
+Only you and your dentist can decide which treatment option is best for your mouth.